Home Mod Level Data

 4. Open the level.

-3. With both selected, drag both to your /UI folder
+4. With both selected, drag both to you directory folder where you keep your images

 Do not use the regular copy!
 Otherwise the Material Instance will have it’s parent and reference still set to the original material in the template folder,